daviscodesbugs/tsp-genetic/README.md

 # genetic-algorithm-tsp
-A genetic algorithm solution to traveling salesperson
+## A genetic algorithm solution to traveling salesperson.
+By Rebecca Petersen, Davis Pearson, Bo Pace, and Brian Ostler